Surface Water Drainage Bylaw

 - that owners must comply with the terms and conditions of any restrictive covenant, easement agreement, utility right of way, or any other instrument registered on the certificate of title of that property in which the City has an interest.

 The City will not be actively looking for bylaw infractions; investigations will proceed on a complaints-made basis.
-The City's primary role will be to review the situation and identify any surface drainage issues.
+The City's primary role will be to review the situation and identify any surface drainage bylaw contraventions.
 Please note:

 - All parties (including the complainant) may have to undertake extensive landscaping repairs to ensure compliance with the bylaw.